ArnaudBand/ArnaudBand/README.md

 Please feel free to browse my repositories and contribute to any projects you're interested in.
-I'm always open to feedback and suggestions on improving my code, so don't hesitate to reach out to me with any ideas you have.
+I'm always open to feedback and suggestions on improving my code,
+So don't hesitate to reach out to me with any ideas you have.

 Thanks for stopping by, and I look forward to connecting with you!